Johndpete316/systems-acad/README.md

 For the rest of the lab if you need to run a terraform command you can use `.\terraform.exe <command>`

-## Next we ned to log in to azure.
+## Next we need to log in to azure.
 You each will have recieved an azure username and login.

 Your username will be in the following format